Skip to main content

 Where to Get Bikes

-Places to Bike Ride At Outer Harbor
+Places to Bike Ride at Outer Harbor

 The Outer Harbor waterfront is lined north and south with key attractions you can see when biking.
-If you start biking from Buffalo Harbor State Park, you can either choose to ride north or south.
+If you start biking from Buffalo Harbor State Park, you can choose to ride north or south.

-When riding north up Fuhrmann Boulevard, your first major stop will be the Lakeside Complex and Lakeside Bike Park.
-Aside from bike rentals, bikers can enjoy three mountain bike tracks, a pump track or a skills loop.
-There’s even a tot track for new bike riders to gain skills on.
-Plus, the bike park has a food truck plaza and green spaces to refuel with a snack before continuing your journey.
 The bike park connects to the Independent Health Wellness Trail, which allows you to continue venturing north without having to ride on Fuhrmann Boulevard.
 Follow this path past the Outer Harbor DIY Skatepark around the newly renovated Bell Slip and Hammock Grove.
 The path will eventually lead you to Wilkeson Pointe, a popular point of interest with a small beachfront, beer garden, wind spoon attraction and volleyball court.
+Wilkeson Pointe is reopening in spring 2025 after extensive construction.
+Bikers can expect a new food service and restroom building, outdoor seating area and elevated trails near the water’s edge.
 If you continue north on Furhmann from Wilkeson Pointe, you’ll reach the Outer Harbor dock for the Queen City Bike Ferry just past Times Beach Nature Preserve.

 Riding south from Buffalo Harbor State Park comes with fantastic views of Buffalo’s old grain elevators from Gallagher Pier, Gallagher Beach or Tifft Street Pier.
-At Tifft Street, riders can also cross back underneath Highway Route 5 and ride up paths alongside Tifft Nature Preserve.
+At Tifft Street, riders can also cross under Highway Route 5 and ride up paths alongside Tifft Nature Preserve.
 These paths eventually connect to Ohio Street and the Shoreline Trail back to Canalside.